volkamerlab/teachopencadd/teachopencadd/talktorials/T012_query_klifs/README.md

   - Show the structure with `nglview`
   - Show all kinase-bound ligands with `rdkit`
   - Explore profiling data for Gefitinib
-- Explore random kinase in KLIFS (show example structure and all bound ligands)
+- Explore a random kinase in KLIFS

 ### References